thmosqueiro/sciposterpp/README.md

 packages as custom buttons.

 Feel free to contribute to this repository.
-If you have used it in your poster and you want to share with us the ens result, please send me a link.
+If you have used it in your poster and you want to share with us the final result, please send me a link.

 Idea and current status
 -----

-This package is somewhat read for use as is.
+This package is "somewhat" ready for use as is.
+I still have some ground I want to cover before actually saying it's completely ready.
 Some friends have tested an earlier version, and everything was okay.

 My idea: sciposterpp started as a forked class from sciposter.
 Currentlu, it's designed as a package that you add to you